bigdatagenomics/adam/docs/source/40_deploying_ADAM.md

 and the [Hortonworks Data Platform (HDP)](http://hortonworks.com/products/data-center/hdp/).
 YARN is supported natively in [Spark](http://spark.apache.org/docs/latest/running-on-yarn.html).

-The ADAM CLI and Shell can both be run on YARN.
+The ADAM CLI and shell can both be run on YARN.
 The ADAM CLI can be run in both Spark's YARN `cluster` and `client` modes, while the ADAM shell can only be run in `client` mode.
 In the `cluster` mode, the Spark driver runs in the YARN `ApplicationMaster` container.
 In the `client` mode, the Spark driver runs in the submitting process.
-Since the Spark driver for the Spark/ADAM shell takes input on standard in, it cannot run in `cluster` mode.
+Since the Spark driver for the Spark/ADAM shell takes input on stdin, it cannot run in `cluster` mode.

 To run the ADAM CLI in YARN `cluster` mode, run the following command: